...

 Universities

-At the end of secondary school, it is possible, on a voluntary basis, to continue studies at universities, both public and private.
+At the end of secondary school, it is possible to continue studies at universities.
+In Italy, there are both private and public universities.
 The university route can be either single-cycle or divided into two paths (three-year bachelor’s degree followed by a two-year master’s degree).

 Enrolment at Italian universities for foreign students

-Foreign students who wish to enrol in Italian universities and do not require a visa (EU citizens), are required to produce documents regarding their previous course of study, such as declarations of value, diploma supplements or translations of certificates.
+EU citizens students who wish to enrol in Italian universities do not require a visa.
+However, they are required to produce documents regarding their previous course of study, such as declarations of value, diploma supplements or translations of certificates.
 Each institution can specify the list of documents required.

-Students requiring a visa, on the other hand, must access the Universitaly portal to fill in the pre-enrolment application for their university course, and then complete the application at the Italian consular representations.
+Non-EU students, on the other hand, require a visa.
+To obtain the visa, they first must access the Universitaly portal to fill in the pre-enrolment application for their university course.
+Then, they shall complete the application at the Italian consular representations.

 Italy’s education visa